Originally published in Business Reporter, a Telegraph supplement, James Jenkinson speaks on predictive analytics.

 They can monitor whether, for example, supplier framework agreements are being complied with.
 Are they still fit for purpose?
 When do they expire?
 Should they be renegotiated?
 They can also determine if they are overly dependent on a supplier or a group of suppliers and whether a strategic review might be necessary.
 Equally, if there are goods or services that a business needs but which have yet to be assigned to a supplier, they can identify where these gaps are and run a tender process to fill them.

-Businesses have access to a wealth of historical data that can give them greater visibility over planned spend across the organization, but many lack the means to use it to predict future requirements.
+Businesses have access to a wealth of historical data that can give them greater visibility over planned spend across the organisation, but many lack the means to use it to predict future requirements.
 For those businesses willing to tap into predictive analytics, there are significant opportunities to improve the bottom line and reduce supplier risks – crucial if businesses are to survive and thrive in today’s uncertain world.